rodgerskent/etl-project/README.md

 ## Reference Items & Datasource
 The licensing data utilized for the project is located at: [https://data.colorado.gov/Regulations/Professional-and-Occupational-Licenses-in-Colorado/7s5z-vewr](https:// data.colorado.gov/Regulations/Professional-and-Occupational-Licenses-in-Colorado/7s5z-vewr)

-The Colorado Association of Nurse Anesthetist website is located at: [https://COLORADO ASSOCIATION OF NURSE ANESTHETISTS - Home Page (coana.org)](https:// COLORADO ASSOCIATION OF NURSE ANESTHETISTS - Home Page (coana.org))
+The Colorado Association of Nurse Anesthetist website is located at: [https://coana.org/index.php)]